 How a Woman's Health History Affects Breast Cancer Risk

-Certain pieces of a woman’s health history can make her risk of developing breast cancer higher.
-For most women, these are not factors that can be changed, but many women want to know about risks that may exist.
-Some of the risks include:
+Some parts of a woman’s health history can raise her risk of getting breast cancer.
+These factors are often things that cannot be changed, but many women want to know about their risks.
+Some of the risks are:

-- The risk of developing breast cancer increases as you get older.
+- Age.
+Your risk of getting breast cancer gets higher as you get older.
 Most cases are diagnosed after the age of 50.

-- Women who have their first menstrual period before age 12 and start menopause after the age of 55.
-This is thought to be because they will have a longer lifetime exposure to hormones in their bodies.
+- If you had your first menstrual period before age 12, and if you start menopause after the age of 55.
+This is thought to be because you had a longer lifetime exposure to hormones in your body.

-- Having a first-degree relative or multiple family members on one side of your family with breast cancer increases your risk.
+- Having a first-degree relative (parent, sibling, or child) or a few family members on one side of your family with breast cancer.

-- Radiation to the chest before age 30.
+- If you had radiation to the chest before age 30.

-Researchers have created a program, called the Breast Cancer Risk Assessment Tool.
-This tool takes all of these factors into consideration and calculates an estimated risk of developing breast cancer in the next 5 years and in the woman's lifetime.
-These calculations are based on the Gail Model, a statistical model for determining risk.
+Researchers have created a program called the Breast Cancer Risk Assessment Tool.
+This tool looks at these factors and figures out your estimated risk of developing breast cancer in the next 5 years and in your lifetime.
 Learn more about the Model or use the tool.